bocoup/privacy-stack/README.md

 ## Deployment

 This project includes a diy deployment workflow from the [bocoup/deploy](https://github.com/bocoup/deploy) repo.
-Follow the instructions in this repo's copy of `deploy/README.md`.
+Follow the instructions in the [deploy README](/deploy/README.md).
 It will guide you through the process of:

 1. Creating or catting your SSH keys
 2. Getting a server